UniField: Joint Multi-Domain Training for Universal Surface Pressure Modeling: Related Work

 \subsection{Surface Pressure Prediction}

-Surface pressure prediction aims to infer the pressure distribution across a vehicle’s surface given its geometry and flow conditions.
-Traditional CFD software simulates surface fields by numerically solving the governing equations of fluid dynamics, such as the Navier–Stokes equations, over a discretized computational domain, but is computationally heavy, motivating neural networks as alternatives.
+Surface pressure prediction aims to infer the pressure distribution across an object’s surface given its geometry and flow conditions.
+Traditional CFD software simulates surface fields by numerically solving the Navier–Stokes equations \cite{constantin1988navier} over a discretized computational domain, but is computationally heavy, motivating neural networks as alternatives.
 DrivAerNet++ \cite{DrivAerNet++} is a large-scale aerodynamic dataset.
-It provides thousands of car geometries, CFD flow and pressure fields, parametric models, and aerodynamic coefficients, fostering robust training and evaluation for automotive aerodynamics.
-It also introduce RegDCGNN \cite{Elrefaie_2025}, a dynamic graph convolutional neural network to regress aerodynamic parameters, while avoiding the overhead of rendering or SDF preprocessing.
-In the subsequent work, Transolver \cite{Transolver,luo2025transolveraccurateneuralsolver} leverages a Transformer-based PDE solver with a physics-inspired slice attention that groups mesh points into learnable physical-state slices, enabling scalable generalization across complex geometries.
+It provides thousands of car geometries, CFD flow, pressure fields, and aerodynamic coefficients, fostering robust training and evaluation for automotive aerodynamics.
+It also introduce RegDCGNN \cite{Elrefaie_2025}, a dynamic graph convolutional neural network to regress aerodynamic parameters.
+In the subsequent work, Transolver \cite{Transolver,luo2025transolveraccurateneuralsolver} leverages a Transformer-based PDE solver with a physics-inspired slice attention that groups mesh points into learnable physical-state slices.
 Factorized Implicit Global Convolution (FIGConvNet) \cite{FIGConvNet} efficiently learns global interactions across 3D meshes via implicit factorization, reducing complexity while preserving accuracy.
 TripNet \cite{TripNet} encodes 3D car geometry into compact triplane representations, enabling point-wise predictions of pressure and full flow fields.